Skydiving In Las Vegas

 Is Skydiving Scarier Than Roller Coasters?

-I do not believe so.
-The seconds before you drop out of the plane may induce some panic for some, but when you’re free-falling, I only felt excitement and joy.
-It is as if you forget how high you are in the sky at that moment and every second is magic.
+I personally don’t think so.
+The moments leading up to jumping out of the plane might cause panic in some people, but when you’re actually free-falling, all I felt was pure excitement and joy.
+It’s almost like you completely forget how high up in the sky you are, and every single second feels absolutely magical.

 What Is Scarier: Skydiving Or Bungee Jumping?